• Skip to main content

 Dubai Stopover Guide – How to Do a Dubai Layover Like a Local

 Our Dubai Stopover Guide shows you how to experience your Dubai layover like a local – and we give you a little language lesson at the same time to make your one day in Dubai even more enriching and more fun.
+Our guide assumes your time is tight and you don’t want to waste a second but you also don’t want to hop on a red bus and be a tourist.

-Welcome to the first of a series of Layover Like a Local™ stopover guides with language lessons.
-Up next on Grantourismo: Layover like a Local™ stopover guides to Singapore, Kuala Lumpur, Bangkok, Ho Chi Minh City, Phnom Penh, Doha, and more.
-After that: The launch of our Layover Like a Local™ website.
+Up next on Grantourismo in this new series are Layover like a Local™ stopover guides to Ho Chi Minh City, Melbourne, Bangkok, Singapore, Kuala Lumpur, Phnom Penh, Doha, and more.
+Next year: the launch of our Layover Like a Local™ website.
 Watch this space!

 Dubai, one of the safest destinations in the Middle East, has been a popular stopover for Australians and New Zealanders heading to Europe since we moved to the United Arab Emirates (UAE) way back in 1998.
-Unfortunately most visitors on a layover in Dubai, the most dazzling of the UAE’s seven emirates (city-states), see little more than their hotel pool and a mall.

-Our Dubai stopover guide is aimed at helping you to soak up more than the sun and get beneath the skin of the place in a very short time.
 Because beyond the luxury hotel resorts, glitzy shopping malls and glamorous bars are lively local beaches, bustling souks (markets), gritty backstreets, great street food, and a laidback Emirati culture that’s rich in culture and traditions.

 Our Dubai stopover guide will give you a taste of that Dubai – the Dubai that locals experience, the Dubai that we loved during our eight years living in the UAE discovering its secrets as some of the first resident guidebook authors and travel writers on the country.